sparkfun/Edison_Pi_Block/README.md

 The Pi Block is a simple breakout board to bring the GPIO from the Intel Edison to the user.
 The Block provides level-shifted access to basic GPIO, PWM, UART, I<sup>2</sup>C, and SPI.
 The pins are presented in the same configuration as a [Raspberry Pi Model B header](http://elinux.org/RPi_Low-level_peripherals#Model_A_and_B_.28Original.29).

 Access to the GPIO pins can be accomplished through [MRAA](https://github.com/intel-iot-devkit/mraa).
 The GPIO number listed on the board or Linux is not the same as MRAA.
 Refer to the table to see which GPIO pin maps to which number in MRAA.
-Pins on the Pi Block are highlighted in yellow.

 *MRAA pin map table based on [Intel's IOT Dev Kit Repository](https://github.com/intel-iot-devkit/mraa/blob/master/docs/edison.md)*
+*Pins on the Pi Block are denoted with a * after the GP number*

 <table class="table table-bordered">
 <thead><tr><th class="text-center" title="Field #1">Edison Pin (Linux)</th>